lantanagroup/link-cloud/.github/pull_request_template.md

 ## Proposed changes

-Describe the big picture of your changes here to communicate to the team members reviewing them.
+Describe the big picture of your changes here to the team members reviewing them.

 ## Types of changes

-What types of changes does your code introduce to Appium?
+What types of changes does your code introduce?
 _Put an `x` in the boxes that apply_

 - [ ] Bug-fix